Your cart

 These winter days sometimes feel so cold and grey.
 What better way to refocus your energy than to gaze at the soothing hues of lavender and plum found in one of the world’s most popular semiprecious gemstones, Amethyst!

-Amethyst is the name for the purple variety of the mineral Quartz, and its purple colors come from trace amounts of iron in the crystal’s chemical composition.
+Amethyst is the name for the purple variety of the mineral Quartz.
+It is found in large geodes within sedimentary and volcanic rock and its purple colors come from trace amounts of iron in the crystal’s chemical composition.
 Along with natural heat and irradiation in the crystal’s growth environment, this produces a range of purple tones.

 Many people associate amethyst with a single, saturated purple color, but in fact it ranges in tone from nearly imperceptible pale lilac to deep merlot.
 Color zoning, in which bands or areas of distinctly different colors form in a single crystal, is also quite common in amethyst.
 Depending on how a raw crystal is cut, it can sometimes even reveal the crystal’s hexagonal crystal structure, as seen in “chevron amethyst” which is cut to display a cross-section of a single crystal displaying these bands of color.